Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

 "Can you pay me a second of attention?"
 Pansy asked irritably.
 "I just thought I'd let you know that I want a separation."

-"Not a divorce?"
-Draco asked simply as he picked Zane up and walked out of the door, leaving Pansy no choice but to follow him.
+"Not a divorce?" asked Draco.
+He picked up Zane and walked out of the door, leaving Pansy no choice but to follow him.

-"I thought you wanted me around for the kid?"
-Pansy asked acerbically.
+"I thought you wanted me around for the kid?" she asked.
 "I might as well stick around and have a little fun on the side.
 Since you won't sleep with me, might as well find someone who will."